spirilis/msp1202/README.md

 Go to the CCS project's
 Properties > *Build* > *MSP430 Linker* > *Basic Options*
-and set the "*Heap size for C/C++ dynamic memory allocation*" to 512 or more.
-This allocates memory out of SRAM, so be sure your chip has enough SRAM.
-I have found 768 works fine with the MSP430FR2433 - but mind you - I haven't written anything intense enough to fill up the SRAM on this chip yet.
+and set the "*Heap size for C/C++ dynamic memory allocation*" to 256 or more.
+More may be safer.This allocates memory out of SRAM, so be sure your chip has enough SRAM.
+I have found 768 works fine with the MSP430FR2433 - but mind you - I haven't written anything intense enough to fill up the SRAM on this chip yet (it has 4KB).
 The value needs to be at least 256.